Opportunities to Plug into a Global Ministry Movement

 Christian Leaders Alliance is committed to reviving the leadership structure of the early church.
 Why?

-- It is a structure inspired by the early church.
+- It is a structure inspired by the New Testament church.

 - It is a structure that supported rapid growth.